For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 were also a (very) few cases where no stroke was offered, but the ball hit

-to play on: 34 per cent to 26 percent (total edge or pad).
-It might be that
+right-handed to play on: 34 per cent to 26 percent (total edge or pad).
+It

-the line required for a right-handed bowler to bowl a left-hander is more
+might be that the line required for a right-handed bowler to bowl a

 right-handed bowlers: 25 per cent (left) and 30 per cent (right).
 Pace bowlers get 32 per cent of their bowled wickets